-Dr Stuart McErlain-Naylor is a Lecturer in Sport and Exercise Biomechanics and Course Leader for BSc (Hons) Sport and Exercise Science at the University of Suffolk, UK.
+Dr Stuart McErlain-Naylor is a Lecturer in Sport and Exercise Biomechanics at Loughborough University, UK.
+He is currently Vice President (Publications) of the International Society of Biomechanics in Sports.

 PhD in Sports Biomechanics, 2018